 11/30/2018: Florida Faces Hotter Days, Stronger Hurricanes And Storm Surges

-Hurricane Michael, seen here on Oct.
-10 as it neared the Florida Panhandle, was the strongest storm to hit the area since records were first kept.
+Hurricane Michael, seen here as it neared the Florida Panhandle around noon on Wednesday, is the strongest storm to hit the area since records were first kept.

 This week on The Florida Roundup we dedicated the full hour to looking at the risks from climate change and impacts the Sunshine State faces.